merakigenart/meraki-cli/README.md

     <img style="width: 400px;" src="https://user-images.githubusercontent.com/5508707/149785606-961dba2b-1c08-4848-9d5c-0e3e089da04a.png" alt="" />
 </p>

-# meraki-cli

-Meraki local script development utility
+# Meraki Script Development CLI

+This package provides a command-line utility for validating scripts developed for [Meraki](https://mraki.io).

+Using this tool will increase the likelihood that your submitted script will be accepted after review.

 ## Installation